May 7th, 2026

 Tetiana’s Team – Dopomoha poruch (Help Is Near)

-• Delivered 180 aid packages to recently displaced internal refugees in the village of Salivka, Dnipro region.
+• Delivered 180 aid packages to recently displaced internal refugees in the village of Salivka, Dnipropetrovsk Region.

 • Delivered 50 aid packages with foods that can be stored for long periods of time to bomb shelters in Kharkiv.

-• Distributed 70 aid packages to old and disabled folks in Smila via the department of social services.
+• Distributed 70 aid packages to old and disabled people in Smila via the department of social services.

 Timur’s Team – Komanda Teymura Alyeva (Timur Alyev’s Team)

-• The team delivered aid packages to 289 seniors in Saltivka Kharkiv.
+• Delivered aid packages to 289 seniors in Saltivka, Kharkiv.

-• Special deliveries 21 disabled elderly and 33 families with infants.
+• Special deliveries to 21 disabled elderly and 33 families with infants.

 Pavel and Olena’s Teams – Dotyk sertsya (Touch of Heart) & Svitanok mriy (Dawn of Dreams)

-• 202 families received aid in the villages of Zasillya and Kvitneve (Mykolaiv region).
+• 412 families received aid, including 202 in the villages of Zasillya and Kvitneve (Mykolaiv Region) and 210 IDP families displaced from Kherson in Mykolaiv.

 Pomahaem Foundation (We Help Foundation)

-• 80 people arrived at Voloske transit shelter.
+• 80 people arrived at the Volos’ke transit shelter.

 • 312 people vetted for GFFO cash grant.